nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User chooses to start a new SHN enforcement session.
-2. Track2Gather resets all persons to 'not called' in the new session.
+2. Track2Gather resets all persons to 'not called' in the new session, and updates the display to show all persons.
 3. User requests to update call statuses for specified person(s).
-4. Track2Gather updates the list to remove all successfully called persons.
+4. Track2Gather updates the call statuses for these person(s), and updates the display to remove all called person(s).

 Use case ends.

 **Extensions**
 * 2a.
-There are no person(s).
+The list is empty.

   Use case ends.
 * 3a.
-The given index is invalid.
+The format of the given details is invalid.
     * 3a1.
-Track2Gather shows an error message.
+Track2Gather shows the correct format for input.

       Use case resumes from step 2.